petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-site-building/designing-claritys-master-pages.md

    > Changes made to this master are going to be propagated to all page templates, display page templates, and pages using it.
 Are you sure you want to proceed?

 Now when the template is applied to a page, users can only add the allowed fragments to the page.
-But before we apply the template to any pages, let’s create the secondary master page that Clarity wants to use for their sign in and utility pages.
+But before we apply the template to any pages, let's create the secondary master page that Clarity wants to use for their sign in and utility pages.

 ## Exercise: Creating a Secondary Master Page